lrghust/simple-gossip-database-example/README.md

 > delete name
 ```

 The database contains a simple table with only two attribute: name and age.
-By using the insert and delete command, corresponding record will be insert to or delete from the table.
+By using the insert and delete command, corresponding record will be inserted to or deleted from the table.
 Table on each Database Node is shown by output of DatabaseNode.py.